-This Fresh Strawberry Cake is one of the best strawberry cake recipes I’ve ever had!
-It’s so incredibly moist (thanks to the yogurt).
+This Fresh Strawberry Yogurt Cake is one of the best homemade strawberry cake recipes I’ve ever had!
+It’s made from scratch and is so incredibly moist.
 And that lemon glaze?
-Such an incredibly delicious addition!
+Such an amazingly delicious addition!

 There are affiliate links in this post – please read my full disclosure policy.